 Photos: Wehr & Wehr Grafikdesign

-2018: Around City Park
+2018: City Park and surrounding area

-However, we did not have to think hard, as the famous Austrian landscape painter Emil Jakob Schindler, to whom a monument is dedicated in the city park, had an even more famous daughter, Alma Schindler, better known as Alma Mahler-Werfel.
-Et voilà – my figure to represent was determined.
-Alma was able to appear together with her beloved Papa!
-And one thing was immediately clear: I needed a very large hat!
+However, we did not have to think very hard to find a person I could portray, as the famous Austrian landscape painter Emil Jakob Schindler, to whom a monument is dedicated in the City Park, had an even more famous daughter: Alma Schindler, better known as Alma Mahler-Werfel.

 Further contributors: